-After a hike in excise tax on cigarettes in January 2017, Parliament of Georgia is going to introduce legislative changes to the existing tobacco control law (TCL) in March.
+After a hike in excise tax on cigarettes in January 2017, the Parliament of Georgia is going to introduce legislative changes to the existing tobacco control law (TCL) in March.
 Since its enactment in 2003, TCL has been modified several times.
 However, the recently proposed changes can be considered the most radical step towards a tobacco-free society in Georgia.
 New draft law comprehensively covers production, packaging, marketing, advertising, selling and consumption of tobacco, and other activities of tobacco businesses.
 The main changes can be defined as follows:

 1. Consumption – total ban on smoking in public places (restaurants, café-bars, stadiums);